-If a student has been missing for 24 hours, we encourage concerned parties to contact the UMF Department of Public Safety/Campus Police at 207-778-7400.
+Students, employees, or other individuals who want to report that a student who lives in on-campus housing has been missing for 24 hours should contact the UMF Department of Public Safety/Campus Police at 207-778-7400.

-Any missing student report shall be referred immediately to the UMF Department of Public Safety/Campus Police, or, in the absence of an institutional police or campus security department, to the local law enforcement agency that has jurisdiction in the area.
+Any missing student report brought to a CSA shall be referred immediately to the UMF Department of Public Safety/Campus Police, or, to the local law enforcement agency that has jurisdiction in the area.